-We’re especially grateful for the testimonies and the stories that our participants share with us – the moments of vulnerability and emotion, the moments of strength and resiliency.
+We’re especially grateful for the testimonies and the stories that our participants share with us – the moments of vulnerability and emotion, the moments of strength and resiliency, the transformative recovery stories.
 In particular, we are grateful for the the fathers enrolled in Destiny Dads, who have shown remarkable resolve in the face of difficult circumstances and situations.
 We are grateful for their contributions to our weekly support group gatherings and the great brotherhood that has formed amongst those attending.

 All of these things, and many more, form the foundation of what makes Damascus Way successful.
 So with gratitude, we lift these words of thanks up to God, who is the ultimate sustainer of our ministry!